 As a solo recitalist, Joshua is acclaimed, with performances at Wells Cathedral, Hereford Cathedral, Liverpool Anglican and Metropolitan Cathedrals, Selby Abbey (Organ Appeal Trust Celebrity Recitals 2015), and Leeds Town Hall (Leeds International Concert Series).
 He has also collaborated with actress Maxine Peake in the 2013 Manchester International Festival The Masque of Anarchy, and has participated in numerous masterclasses, most notably with Jacques van Oortmerssen, and Olivier Latry.

 In 2014 Joshua completed his undergraduate studies at the Royal Northern College of Music, graduating with a First-Class degree with Honours, as a principal study organist, studying with Darius Battiwalla and Thomas Trotter.

-After a year as Second Assistant Organist at Wells Cathedral, Joshua is currently Acting Director of Music at Sheffield Cathedral, having been Assistant Director of Music since September 2018.
-In this role, he is responsible for training the Cathedral Choir and directing them in their busy schedule of services, performances, and tours.
-With the Cathedral Choir, Joshua has broadcast live on BBC Radio Three Choral Evensong, guest conducted the City of London Sinfonia, and performed on national television.
+After a year as Second Assistant Organist at Wells Cathedral, Joshua was Master of the Music at Sheffield Cathedral, having been Assistant Director of Music since September 2018.
+In this role, he was responsible for training the Cathedral Choir and directing them in their busy schedule of services, performances, and tours.
+With the Cathedral Choir, Joshua broadcast live on BBC Radio Three, guest conducted the City of London Sinfonia, and performed on national television.